BUSTED: Teens Who Invaded Popular Bergen Farm, Abused Animals Identified

 GOTCHA!
 Authorities have identified several teens who the owners of a popular Bergen County farm said broke in, rode donkeys, abused a miniature horse and left several petting zoo animals "shaken and skittish."

-Those who know her quickly recognized one of them from a Snapchat photo as a 17-year-old River Dell High School athlete from Oradell, several sources told Daily Voice.
+Those who know her identified one from a Snapchat photo as a 17-year-old River Dell High School athlete from Oradell, several sources told Daily Voice.

+At last count, police had identified seven trespassers -- including both teens in the photo above.

-Jimmy Abma caught the trespassing teens abusing animals and trying to steal tables, chairs and other items from behind Abma's Farm in Wyckoff around 11:30 p.m.
+Jimmy Abma caught the group abusing animals and trying to steal tables, chairs and other items from behind Abma's Farm in Wyckoff around 11:30 p.m.
 They'd also opened several gates to the petting zoo, he said.

 Abma said he spoke to two of them, but they both fled with the others before police arrived.